Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 So, what then?

-In fact, “being mindful of the present moment” is a scientifically sound approach
+In fact, “being mindful of the present moment” is scientifically sound

-Now, the previous article, The Invisible SOS Signals Appearing on SNS, is backed by solid scientific evidence.
+Now, the previous article, The Invisible SOS Signals on Social Media, is backed by solid scientific evidence.
 Let me explain some of the supporting data.

 Why is focusing on the present moment so effective?